-Nature as a central component of treatment has taken many forms in Northwest Passage programs for nearly 40 years, from formalized nature excursions traversing beautiful and scenic terrain to highly focused nature photography.
+Nature as a central component of treatment has taken many forms in Northwest Passage programs for over 40 years, from formalized nature excursions traversing beautiful and scenic terrain to highly focused nature photography.
 There is a large body of evidence that points to the benefits of the healing qualities of nature in the promotion of both mental and physical health.
-At Passage we strive to inject as much time spent in nature as possible into our programming.
+At Northwest Passage, we strive to inject as much time spent in nature as possible into our programming.
 Learn more about the role nature plays in building a therapeutic lifestyle by investigating some of our favorite resources below.

 Get Hooked on Nature

 Our Blue Minds

 Richard Louv on Schools

 Connecting Children to Nature

 Standford Prescribes Nature

 “SPENDING TIME IN NATURE ALLOWS OUR CLIENTS TO RE-CENTER AND PROVIDES AN OPPORTUNITY TO STEP BACK FROM OUR FAST-PACED WORLD.”